 Elizabeth Wiley, M.D., J.D., M.P.H.

-Dr. Wiley is currently a senior resident at the University of Maryland.
+Dr. Wiley is a board-certified family and preventive medicine physician.
 A native of Nashville, she is a graduate of Smith College, University of Michigan Law School & School of Public Health and George Washington University School of Medicine.
-Dr. Wiley is both a Teach for America (Detroit) and Fulbright (Norway) alumna.
-Prior to beginning residency, she served as national president of the American Medical Student Association (AMSA).
-Committed to primary care and patient safety, Dr. Wiley was recently selected to receive the American Academy of Family Physicians (AAFP) Award for Excellence in Graduate Medical Education.
+Dr. Wiley is both a Teach for America (Detroit) and Fulbright (Norway) alumna, and she previously served as national president of the American Medical Student Association (AMSA).
+Dr. Wiley completed family medicine residency at the University of Maryland and was awarded the American Academy of Family Physicians (AAFP) Award for Excellence in Graduate Medical Education.
+She completed preventive medicine residency at Johns Hopkins Bloomberg School of Public Health and an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship at the FDA.

 Kathy Schaefer, MSN, RN, CPHRM